jxsl13/TeeworldsEconVPNDetection/readme.md

 ##### EOF error
 The Teeworlds server banned you for attempting to login too any times or for connecting too often.
 Possible solution is to restart the game server.
+Should not be an issue, as the detector attempts to reconnect to the server.